cupy/cupy/docs/source/install.rst

 Limitations
 -----------

-The following CUDA-specific features are not available in ROCm:
+The following features are not available due to the limitation of ROCm or because that they are specific to CUDA:

 * CUDA Array Interface
 * cuTENSOR